ScanMountGoat/ldr_tools_blender/README.md

 4. The addons menu should now allow you to check the ldr_tools_blender addon to enable it.
 5. Import an LDraw model into Blender by clicking File > Import > LDraw and selecting a .mpd or .ldr file.

-## Instancing
+## Performance
 This project is built from the ground up with performance in mind.
 The ldr_tools_blender addon can easily handle very large models with hundreds of thousands of parts.
-BThe addon will always instance geometry by part name and color to reduce memory usage and improve import times.
+The addon will always instance geometry by part name and color to reduce memory usage and improve import times.
 Memory usage will be similar for both methods.

 Blender itself does not scale well with the number of objects created in the scene.
 For large scenes with more than 50000 parts, it's recommended to check "Instance on faces" before importing.
 This instances each part on the faces of a hidden mesh, which makes the individual objects harder to edit but avoids most of the Blender overhead for scenes with high object counts.